lume/lume/README.md

 ### [`glas`](//github.com/lume/glas) - WebGL engine written in AssemblyScript

-LUME glas is a WebGL engine with the consistent performance of WebAssembly, written in AssemblyScript (a TypeScript-to-WebAssembly compiler).
-Currently LUME's 3D elements use Three.js, but eventually we will switch to LUME glas once it is ready.
+This is a WebGL engine with the consistent performance of WebAssembly, written in [AssemblyScript](http://assemblyscript.org/) (a TypeScript-to-WebAssembly compiler).

 ### [`@lume/element`](//github.com/lume/element) - System for defining HTML elements